signalfx/integrations/vmware-vsphere/README.md

 6. Perform basic checks for network connectivity of VM by ```$ service vsphere-monitor check```

-7. If the version of the vCenter is less than 6.5, please check the aritcle [https://kb.vmware.com/s/article/2107096](https://kb.vmware.com/s/article/2107096) to increase the volume of metrics sent by vCenter.
+7. If the version of the vCenter is less than 6.5, please check the article <a target="_blank" href="https://kb.vmware.com/s/article/2107096">https://kb.vmware.com/s/article/2107096</a> to increase the volume of metrics sent by vCenter.

 8. Restart the service by  ```$ service vsphere-monitor restart```